tinkerhub/The-Essentials-Learning-Program/learning calendar/code editors/README.md

 ## Call to action

-You can choose any of the code editor and explain in your sessions.
+You can choose any of your favourite code editor and explain the above stuffs.

+## VScode

+[VSCode](https://code.visualstudio.com) is a lightweight code editor created by microsoft.